XHVTH-FM

-XHVTH-FM is a radio station on 107.1 FM that serves the McAllen, Texas-Brownsville, Texas (USA) / Reynosa-Matamoros, Tamaulipas (Mexico) border area.
+XHVTH-FM (is a radio station on La Comadre 107.1 FM) is a Variety hits radio station that serves the Matamoros, Tamaulipas/Brownsville, Texas border area.
 It broadcasts from the Multimedios Radio tower at El Control, Tamaulipas.

 History

 XHVTH received its concession on October 17, 1990, a month after signing on air.
 It has always been owned by Multimedios.